compute the finite linear convolution of two arrays of samples

 For more information on Maple 17 changes, see Updates in Maple 17.

-The A, B parameter was updated in Maple 2020.
+The A and B parameters were updated in Maple 2020.

 The algorithm option was introduced in Maple 2020.